The Impact of Goodwill on a Business Valuation

 Another example of goodwill is when someone sells a domain name.
 The website itself has little value, beyond the meager yearly registration fee.
 However, companies are willing to pay thousands, even millions of dollars for a memorable domain name.
 For example, in 2017, Walmart bought the website shoes.com for a whopping $9 million.
 While the additional intellectual property was included in the sale, almost the entirety of the purchase price was attributed to goodwill.

 Suppose your company has a growing database that contains information about current and potential customers.
 This knowledge about your target market gives you a competitive advantage.
 The database includes email addresses, details of various business interactions, and marketing efforts.
 A database with proprietary information can aide future profits and recurring revenues.
 As such, this intangible value is part of goodwill.

 Why Include Goodwill in a Valuation?

 Goodwill has a major impact on the value of your company.
 Ultimately, goodwill can make a company more attractive to potential buyers.
 Although goodwill can be difficult to value, it is an important component when negotiating the potential buy or sale of a business.

 When you are obtaining a business valuation, it is important to articulate the goodwill in your business.
 This will likely result in a higher valuation.
 We at Peak Business Valuation understand the importance of goodwill and are happy to answer any questions you may have.
-Please reach out via email or through a phone call.Schedule Your Free Consultation Today!
+Reach out by scheduling a free consultation.Schedule Your Free Consultation Today!